KeckObservatory/kpub/README.md

 `kpub` is a generic tool that enables an institution to keep track of it's scientific publications in an easy way.
 It leverages MongoDB and the [ADS API](https://github.com/adsabs/adsabs-dev-api) to create and curate a database that contains the metadata of mission-related articles.

+This project has been expanded to run as a Python library.
+Data is configured to run on a MongoDB database.
+A Flask server handles HTTP requests to serve data, update affiliation information, and update the database.
+It is designed to run at the W. M. Keck Observatory and may no longer function as it originally intended.

 This tool is made possible thanks to the efforts of Geert Barentsen who wrote the original version of [kpub](https://github.com/KeplerGO/kpub) for Kepler/K2.
 The major changes here are:

 - Code is a library installed with `pip install -e .`